-Fullbright’s 2013 game Gone Home is my favourite video game and the best fun I’ve had playing since Sonic The Hedgehog when I was a kid.
-It’s a first-person story exploration game where the reward is its emotional complexity.
+Fullbright’s 2013 game Gone Home is a favourite video game of mine; a first-person story exploration game delivered through a mix of evoked, environmental and embedded narrative.
 The narrative is set in the mid-90s and driven by the question of what happened to Sam, the younger sister of the woman you’re playing.
 In the process of trying to find out (by exploring your new home), you uncover new knowledge about the rest of your family.
 It’s the kind of content where learning about others, reveals you to yourself.
-I’ve played it a couple of times, and will play it again, so who says narrative games aren’t replayable?
+I’ve played it a couple of times, and will play it again, since non-linear exploration means each playthrough can differ.

 The company’s next game—Tacoma—is due for release in 2016 and there are various teasers and interviews out on the web that give you a good sense of its concept and gameplay.
 It’s set on a space station in 2088 and seems to be like the film Moon, in that it’s a sci-fi grounded in humanity and relationships rather than huge explosions and battles between good and evil.

 Everybody’s Gone To The Rapture solved it beautifully in its representation of characters through light effects that gave access to the residues of the past.
-Tacoma has invented an augmented reality system as part of the logic of its story world, which means the body movements of crew members have been recorded, and can be accessed, rather like a detective might read evidence.
+Tacoma has invented an augmented reality system as part of the logic of its story world, which means the body movements of crew members have been recorded, and can be accessed, like a detective might read evidence.
 Like EGTTR, they give the player-character access to the past, as a means to find out what’s happened.
 Where Punchdrunk uses masks, these games use narrative time.
-In EGTTR, you’re not quite sure who you are, or why you’re there (though you’re probably yourself at the end of the world); in Gone Home and Tacoma there is a characterised narrative perspective you inhabit.
+In EGTTR, you’re not quite sure who you are, or why you’re there; in Gone Home and Tacoma there is a characterised narrative perspective you inhabit.

 In Tacoma, you can replay scenes and choose to follow different characters into, and out of, moments.
 It reminds me of Gus Van Sant’s film Elephant (another Portland export), where the same 20 or so minutes of a day is replayed from different character perspectives, so you see scenes you’ve experienced one way, coming back at you in another direction.
 It’s a really effective way to represent the complexity of intersecting lives.